Install Windows To Go on Removable USB Drive

 4. Forcing Windows To Go installation on removable USB drive

-However it's possible to bypass Windows To Go installer restrictions and install Windows To Go on any USB mass storage device regardless of whether it's fixed or removable, USB 3.0 or USB 2.0.
+However it's possible to circumvent Windows To Go installer restrictions and install Windows To Go on any USB mass storage device regardless of whether it's fixed or removable, USB 3.0 or USB 2.0.

 Also, by using some clever tricks to tweak registry and drivers, it's possible to make initial (boot) USB storage device always appear as fixed to Windows To Go.

-5. Using FlashBoot to install Windows To Go on any USB device
+5. Using FlashBoot to install Windows To Go to any USB device

-FlashBoot itself can be run under any version of Windows, starting from Windows XP, not necessarily under the version of Windows being installed to the target USB thumbdrive.
+FlashBoot Free can be run under any version of Windows, starting from Windows XP, not necessarily under the version of Windows being installed to the target USB thumbdrive.